Hexagram 10 · ䷉

 Cautious fear in treading the tiger's tail means watchfulness in the end leads to good fortune.

-Resolute treading.
+Resolute conduct.
 Perseverance with awareness of danger.

 Small Image